-In its letter dated July 19, 2013, the licensee provided a sketch showing the elevations identified as Levels 1, 2 and 3.
-The NRC staff reviewed this sketch and notes that Level 2 is identified at an elevation of 826 ft.
-6 in. for the Units 1 and 2 SFP.
-The staff also notes that the Level 2 elevation for the Unit 3 SFP is not identified in the sketch.
-The staff will address this request in RAI #1.
+In its OIP, the licensee provided a sketch showing the approximate elevations identified as Levels 1, 2 and 3.
+The NRC staff reviewed this sketch and notes that Level 2 is identified at an elevation of 25 ft.
+8 in. from the bottom of the pool.
+The staff also notes that the licensee designated Level 2 using the first of the two options described in NEI 12-02 for Level 2.